tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-Magnets will attract each other within a distance of several to about 10 cm from each other.
-Remember not to place fingers between magnets or alternatively in their path when attract.
-Magnets, depending on their size, are able even cut off a finger or alternatively there can be a significant pressure or even a fracture.
+Magnets attract each other within a distance of several to around 10 cm from each other.
+Remember not to put fingers between magnets or alternatively in their path when attract.
+Magnets, depending on their size, can even cut off a finger or there can be a severe pressure or even a fracture.

 Read the information on our website on how to properly utilize neodymium magnets and avoid significant harm to your body and unintentional disruption to the magnets.